 Assistant Professor of Biostatistics

-I am interested in a broad range of theoretical and applied problems in network science.
-My current research focuses on statistical and mathematical analysis and modeling of social networks and their connection to human health; development of metrics and methods for network analysis; network theory; and online social systems and social media.
+Methodology: I am interested in a broad range of theoretical and applied problems in network science.
+My current research focuses on statistical and mathematical analysis and modeling of social and biological networks and their connection to human health; development of metrics and methods for network analysis; and development of methods for analyzing online social systems and social media.
 My group focuses on network methods that combine ideas from two different approaches to the study of networked systems, the physics based approach (network science) and the statistics based approach (network analysis).
 I also contribute to the development of network methods as a member of the HIV Prevention Methods Working Group.

 Prior to joining Biostatistics, I spent two years as a Postdoctoral Research Fellow at Harvard Medical School.
 I was a Fulbright Visiting Scholar at the Harvard Kennedy School from 2008 to 2009, and before that held a Junior Research Fellowship at Oxford University for two years.
 I obtained my doctorate at the Helsinki University of Technology (now Aalto University) in 2006, where my dissertation received the Dissertation of the Year Award from the university.